joaoprado/fedora-setup-script/README.md

 Use this script to update the system, install all your favourite programs, remove the ones you don't want, and setup your computer exactly the way you like.
 Optionally save all the .rpm files that are downloaded for later offline use.
 By doing this you can recreate the **exact same system without having access to the internet.**

+As default it has my custom tweaked setup that is biased towards front end web development, but it also has things like setting up mpv for GPU acceleration, Pulse Audio for high sound quality and some great Gnome desktop settings.

 ![screenshot](https://github.com/David-Else/fedora-ultimate-setup-script/blob/master/script-screenshot.png)

 # How to Use